igorms-pro/voyagely/docs/EXECUTIVE_SUMMARY.md

-# Wanderly: Executive Summary
+# Voyagely: Executive Summary

 ## Product Vision

-Wanderly is an AI-powered collaborative travel planning platform that transforms how individuals and groups plan trips.
-By combining advanced AI itinerary generation with real-time collaboration tools, Wanderly eliminates the fragmentation and coordination overhead that currently plagues travel planning.
+Voyagely is an AI-powered collaborative travel planning platform that transforms how individuals and groups plan trips.
+By combining advanced AI itinerary generation with real-time collaboration tools, Voyagely eliminates the fragmentation and coordination overhead that currently plagues travel planning.

 ## Problem Statement